jlprince21/card_catalog/README.md

 # File Scanner

-Written in Rust, this program collects file metadata and stores it in a MariaDB database.
+Written in Rust, this program collects file metadata and stores it in a PostgreSQL database.
 Some things it gathers include:

 1. File name